Athmika/SoftSysThinkLISP/Reports/Project Update.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since working on our MVP, we have decided to pivot our stretch goal.
 Originally our stretch goal was to to include additional lisp functionality like processing loops and handling logical operations.
 Instead we have decided to focus on making our basic mathematical operations more robust.
 We have finished addition, subtraction, multiplication, and division for multiple digits, doing a single operation.
-We are interested in being able to compute something more complication like (+ 2(/ 8 (- 8 6)))
-.
-We think this goal build off of the work we have already done better than our original stretch goal and is one that we are more interested in pursuing.
+We are interested in being able to compute something more complication like (+ 2(/ 8 (- 8 6))).We think this goal build off of the work we have already done better than our original stretch goal and is one that we are more interested in pursuing.

 ## Learning Goals